-{\bf Motivic Zeta and $L$-Functions.} To push beyond the point counting applications in this article, it's natural to ask for a categorification of motivic zeta and $L$-functions, as suggested in \cite[Sec.~4]{kob}.
-In this direction, the authors in \cite{dh} have constructed a numerical version of Kapranov's motivic zeta function $Z_{mot}(X,t)$ for a $k$-variety $X$ that lies in an incidence algebra\footnote{the authors in \cite{dh} call it the {\it reduced incidence algebra for the poscheme of effective $0$-cycles} of $X$} constructed from the Grothendieck ring of $k$-varieties, $K_{0}(\cat{Var}_{k})$.
+To push beyond the applications in this article, it's natural to ask for a further categorification of motivic zeta and $L$-functions, as suggested in \cite[Sec.~4]{kob}.
+In this direction, the authors in \cite{dh} have constructed a numerical version of Kapranov's motivic zeta function $Z_{mot}(X,t)$ for a $k$-variety $X$ that lies in an incidence algebra\footnote{The authors in \cite{dh} call this the {\it reduced incidence algebra for the poscheme of effective $0$-cycles} of $X$.} constructed from the Grothendieck ring of $k$-varieties, $K_{0}(\cat{Var}_{k})$.
 As $K_{0}(\cat{Var}_{k})$ is itself a decategorification of the category $\cat{Var}_{k}$, it should still be possible to lift $Z_{mot}(X,t)$ further to an objective incidence algebra, as originally suggested in \cite{kob}.
-Using the language of $L$-functors, we will offer such a construction in future work.
+Using the language of $L$-functors to extend the description in Subsection~\ref{sec:motivic}, we will offer such a construction in future work.
 This will also provide a natural home for motivic $L$-functions, defined as $L(X,V,t) = Z_{mot}((X\otimes V)^{G},t)$ for an algebraic group $G$ acting on $X$ and a $G$-representation $V$.
-We also plan to unify these with the $L$-functions in the previous paragraph by extending the whole formalism to stacks.
+We also plan to unify these with the $L$-functions in the previous paragraph by extending the formalism to stacks.